US, most EU nations to boycott Putin's inauguration over Ukraine war | Politics

 The United States and most European Union nations will boycott a Kremlin ceremony to swear in Vladimir Putin for a new six-year term as president on Tuesday, but France and some other EU states were expected to send an envoy despite a plea by Kyiv.
 The varying diplomatic response by the Western powers underscored differences over how to handle the Russian leader more than two years after he launched a full-scale invasion of Ukraine.

 Tuesday's swearing-in ceremony, it said, sought to create "the illusion of legality for the nearly lifelong stay in power of a person who has turned the Russian Federation into an aggressor state and the ruling regime into a dictatorship."
-A senior Kremlin official said it had invited the heads of all the foreign diplomatic missions in Moscow to attend Putin's inauguration, the Interfax news agency reported.
+A senior Kremlin official said the heads of all the foreign diplomatic missions in Moscow had been invited to attend Putin's inauguration, the Interfax news agency reported.

 An EU spokesperson said the bloc's ambassador to Russia would not attend the ceremony, in keeping with the position of most of the bloc's member states.
 A European diplomat said 20 EU member states would boycott the event, but that seven others were expected to send a representative.
 Apart from France, Hungary and Slovakia were both expected to attend, two diplomatic sources said.